PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > Name the martyr who gave themselves to kindle the Silver Flame.

 Query 2
+> In the depths of our most storied battle, a great fiend was bound by the light of our conviction.
+Name this entity of war and chaos, whose rage was quelled by the Silver Flame's embrace.

+Query 3

 ###### Riddle
 > "In the depths of knowledge, the flame's truth resides.
 Slot the text that binds the light, and the path before shall open wide.